data-edu/data-science-in-education/_book/index.md

 # Welcome {-}

+Welcome to Data Science in Education Using R!
 Inspired by {bookdown}, this book is open source.
-This ensures its contents are reproducible and publicly accessible for people worldwide.
+Its contents are reproducible and publicly accessible for people worldwide.
 The online version of the book is hosted at [datascienceineducation.com](https://datascienceineducation.com/).

 ## Prologue {-}